ajoshiusc/disc_mri/fetal_mri/METRICS_DOCUMENTATION.md

 ### Transparency in Threshold Selection

-It is important to provide complete transparency regarding how the quality thresholds presented in this document were derived.
-The threshold values (CR > 0.80, CNR > 0.40, SSIM > 0.90, SNR > 3.0, MSE < 5000) represent a combination of literature-based principles and empirical analysis of our specific dataset.
+It is important to provide complete transparency regarding how quality assessment was performed in this study.
+While the literature provides conceptual guidance on the importance of various metrics, specific numerical thresholds for fetal brain MRI reconstruction are largely absent from the literature.

 ### Literature-Based Foundations vs. Empirical Observations